cnanders/matlab-micronix-mmc-103/README.md

 1. get the current polarity `1EPL?` (returns 0 [default] or 1)
 2. set the polarity to the opposite value using `1EPL1` or `1EPL0`

+## How To Check For Missing Counts

+The interpolator has colored LED to indicate signal strength.
+Send the stage to one limit and then to the other limit watching the signal strength LED color.
+It should stay green the entire time.
+If it turns yellow, orange, or red at any point, there is a good chance you are loosing encoder counts at those stage positions.

+## HOM

+Whenever the `1HOM` command is issued, it resets the "if homed since last startup" to zero.
+The `1HOM?` query is available during the homing routing and returns zero during the home routine

+## ZRO

+Whenever the `ZRO` command is issued, it resets "if homed since last startup" to zero

+Whereever the stage is when the controller is turned on - it sets the encoder to zero at that location.